Erek Barron: United States Attorney for Maryland (2021–2025)

 He oversaw several high-profile cases, including federal prosecutions of former Baltimore State's Attorney Marilyn Mosby, former Maryland Environmental Service director and gubernatorial chief of staff Roy McGrath, and Baltimore attorney Stephen Snyder.
 The office also filed charges against Frederick County Sheriff Chuck Jenkins for allegedly conspiring to obtain machine guns unlawfully.
 In 2024, the office participated in legal actions related to the collapse of the Francis Scott Key Bridge collapse.

 In January 2025, Bloomberg Law reported that the Maryland U.S. Attorney's Office had experienced a significant reduction in criminal case filings during Barron's tenure, citing Justice Department data showing the lowest levels in five decades.
 The report noted that some current and former employees had raised concerns about internal management and communication.
 However, a subsequent Law360 report noted Barron's efforts at improving stakeholder relations and oversight, saying that he made "cultural changes within the office, moving to 'rein in' some entrenched senior level prosecutors" who believed they "were not subject to any particular supervision."

 In the final months of his tenure, consensus built among Democratic and Republican leaders in Maryland, including with U.S. Representatives Kweisi Mfume and Andy Harris, Baltimore State's Attorney Ivan Bates, and civil rights attorney Billy Murphy Jr., advocated for his continuing to serve under the incoming Trump administration.
 But, the effort failed and Barron resigned on February 12, 2025.
 Barron was lauded by local and state officials and editorial boards for his collaborative efforts and selfless leadership style.

 Barron was succeeded by First Assistant Phil Selden, followed by the appointment of Kelly O. Hayes by Attorney General Pam Bondi as the interim U.S. attorney.

 Post-U.S. Attorney career

 In May 2025, Barron joined the law firm Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo as part of its white collar defense and government investigations practice.
 He leads Mintz's Crisis Management and Strategic Response team, and his practice focuses on complex civil, criminal, and regulatory matters.

 In September 2025, Barron was announced as the chairman of Brooke Lierman's 2026 re-election campaign.
+In July 2026, he was appointed chair of the Maryland Access to Justice Commission.